Kabbage-Babbage/libraryVUE/README.md

 In your `main.js`, call the `Vue.use()` global method to use the plugin.

-> :warning: :warning: :warning: numCaptchaVUE uses [Font Awesome](https://www.npmjs.com/package/@fortawesome/vue-fontawesome) icons hence please install the neccessary packages.
+> :warning: numCaptchaVUE uses [Font Awesome](https://www.npmjs.com/package/@fortawesome/vue-fontawesome) icons hence please install the neccessary packages.
 Also, do remember to pass `FontAwesomeIcon` and `fas` as options into the plugin.

 ```js
 // firstly, import and use Font Awesome